WSUReuther/SuperManual/docs/03_shared/03_05_instances.md

 -  **Container Type**: Box, Folder, Volume, etc.
 -  **Indicator**: The container number (1, 2, 3...
 54, 55, Oversize Various 1, etc.)

-If the top container will be linked to multiple resource records or will represent a non-typical storage container such as a scrapbook loose on a shelf, please add a location while creating the top container with these additional steps:
+If the top container will be linked to multiple resource records, please add a location while creating the top container with these additional steps:

 - Select Add Location
 - Click the drop-down arrow next to the Location field and select "Browse"